MolimoWang/EventManagementSystem/02-analysis/usecases/docs/02-delete_event.md

 ## Basic Course of Events

 ### Course of Events -- Administrator
-- 1.The administrator selects the event to delete.
+- 1. The administrator selects the delete event functionality adjacent to the event they want to remove on the list events page
-- 2.The system passes requests to the service.
-- 3.The service queries this event among all events.
-- 4.The service asks the administrator to confirm.
+- 2. The system asks the administrator to confirm the deletion of the event (03-delete_event.png)
-- 5.The administrator selects **Yes**.
+- 3. The administrator clicks OK
-- 6.The event is deleted.
-- 7.The system displays remaining events to the administrator.
+- 4. The system returns to the list events page (02-view_events_history.png) and the venue is no longer displayed

 ### Sequence Diagram